aa-ahmed-aa/ProductWithPromoCode/README.md

 ## Description
-this is a simple explanation for a product and promocode demo
+This is a simple explanation for a product and promocode demo

 ### Explanation
 we have two tables one for Products and PromoCodes and we will join the two tables to get the product prices according to promocode woth the high weight